 City of Pittsburgh Slang

-- Primanti’s- Going to Primanti bro’s and getting a sandwich.
+- Primanti’s – going to Primanti Bros and getting a sandwich.
 French bread, meat, fries, coleslaw, tomatoes.
-People might look at you weird if you take items off the sandwich.
+People might look at you weirdly if you take items off the sandwich.

 Locations in Pittsburgh

-- The point- it refers to Point State Park that is located in downtown Pittsburgh.
-It is also the home to fort Pitt.
-Has beautiful water features and a fountain
+- Point – refers to Point State Park, which is located in downtown Pittsburgh.
+It is also the home to Fort Pitt.
+It has beautiful water features and a fountain.

-- North shore- it is referring to the part of the city where the Steelers play at Heinz Field.
+- North Shore – refers to the part of the city where the Steelers play at Acrisure Stadium

-- Southside – it’s where a road of bars are located at.
+- Southside – it’s where a road of bars is located

-- The Strip- It is like a farmers market with stores and restaurants.
-Wholey’s is a well-known fish market that sells all types of meat, seafood, and other good, also known as Robert Wholey & Co
+- The Strip – it is like a farmers’ market with stores and restaurants.
+Wholey’s is a well-known fish market that sells all types of meat, seafood, and other goods, also known as Robert Wholey & Co.

-- Downtown – refers to the entirety of downtown Pittsburgh
+- Dahn-tahn – refers to the entirety of downtown Pittsburgh

-- PPG Paints – it is the sports area where the Pittsburgh Penguins play
+- PPG Paints – it is the sports arena where the Pittsburgh Penguins play

-- The incline- There are two inclines in the city of Pittsburgh one is the Duquesne Incline and the Monongahela Incline.
-They both take you up Mount Washinton and give you a breathtaking view of the city from above.
-It is the best at night to see the city all lit up.
+- The incline – there are two inclines in the city of Pittsburgh.
+One is the Duquesne Incline and the Monongahela Incline.
+They both take you up Mount Washington and give you a breathtaking view of the city from above.
+It is best at night to see the city all lit up.

 Pennsylvania Stereotypes to Know

-They are not necessarily accurate but however everywhere in the world has them for good or for bad.
+They are not necessarily accurate, but everywhere in the world has them for good or for bad.
 In addition, a good part of them started through the silver screen.

 Other Fun Facts and Pennsylvania Sayings Terms to Know

-In addition here are some general fun places fun Pa slang terms to know, such as weird town names and how to pronounce them:
+In addition, here are some general fun Pennsylvania slang terms to know, such as weird town names and how to pronounce them: